manasavuppu/Starbucks-Health-Analyzer/README.md

 This application will help analyze your starbucks beverages based on sugar and caffeine content represented as %Daily value.

 **Key Features**
-This app comprises two main pages:

-*Introduction*: Users can find information on the purpose behind creating this app, background details, and an overview of the app itself.

-*How Healthy is your Beverage*: This section empowers users with interactive features.
-The functionalities available on this page include:

    a.
-Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in your chosen beverages.
+Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in your different beverage categories.

    b.
 Beverage Healthiness: Explore a visual representation of the Healthiness Score through an intuitive categorization meter.
 This feature provides an easy-to-understand assessment of the nutritional value of your selected drinks.